FRP Has Changed the Industrial Cooling Tower Game

 Industrial cooling towers, historically, have had issues with corrosion.
 Not only do a large amount of cooling towers utilize water, a natural corrosive force in nature, to mitigate heat, many cooling towers also have to deal with chemical elements that are presented into the system due to industrial processes.
 Before the introduction of FRP materials, fan blades were almost exclusively made from aluminum due to its relatively light weight and durability.
 Unfortunately, aluminum is still a metal, meaning that over time, it will succumb to the effects of corrosion if exposed on a regular basis.
 Fan blades made from FRP composites, however, are able to resist the corrosive environment of the interior of a cooling tower, delivering unparalleled efficiency and durability.
 In addition to the corrosion resistance offered by these fan blades, FRP can be molded into nearly any shape.
 This means that cooling tower fan blades can be molded into the most optimal shape possible to push the large amounts of air that are needed for a cooling tower to run efficiently and, because the fan blades are molded into a single structure, the chance of the fan coming apart are reduced greatly.

-If you would like to learn more about the FRP fan blade options that we have available here at Industrial Cooling Solutions Inc., please visit our website today and browse our selection.
-We have been leaders in the industrial cooling tower sector for years and we are dedicated to providing the best materials possible in order to make sure that all of our clients are able to make sure that their cooling towers are performing as efficiently as possible.
+Learn more about the FRP fan blade options that we have available here at Industrial Cooling Solutions Inc. We have been leaders in the industrial cooling tower sector for years and we are dedicated to providing the best materials possible in order to make sure that all of our clients are able to make sure that their cooling towers are performing as efficiently as possible.